ShiroePL/shiro_on_streamlit/README.md

 calendar_password = ""  # CalDAV password
 nextcloud_url = ""  # Nextcloud URL for DAV functions, e.g., https://example.com/remote.php/dav

-# This is not used in code, but you'll need to manually generate this token by running the 'anilist_api_get_token.py' file in the shared_code/anilist folder if you want to use anime/manga list functions
+# You'll need to manually generate this token by running the 'anilist_api_get_token.py' file in the shared_code/anilist folder if you want to use anime/manga list functions
 anilist_access_token = ""

 # Required for using the anime/manga list function; obtain these from the AniList site